-A comprehensive Grade R programme based on sound educational principals, which have been approved by the G.D.E.
+A comprehensive Grade R programme based on sound educational principals as per the CAPS curriculum.
 Full implementation of the Jolly Phonics reading system.
 The value for Grade R is Love!

 Fully qualified Pre-Primary school teachers with the minimum of a four-year Pre-Primary teaching diploma.